smittytone/PreviewYaml/README.md

 ## Release Notes

+* 1.1.1 *Unreleased*
+    * Disable selection of thumbnail tags under macOS 12 Monterey to avoid clash with system-added tags.
 * 1.1.0 *28 July 2021*
     * Allow any installed monospace font to be selected.
     * Allow any font style to be applied.